Kansas Department of Health & Environment

 Applicable data sources are The Work Number and the wage records on KDOL (BASI).
 The reasonable compatibility test is performed in KEES.
 When the Work Number (TALX) is used, the income from the most recent 30 days will be compared to the reported income.

-Note: In most cases the income will be calculated prospectively as an average; however, in instances where the employer does not provide a complete income record – specifically, the employer indicates the frequency as ‘hourly’ – actual income received during the 30-day period starting with the anchor date will be used and should be similar to the average.
-For a consumer paid bi-weekly who received three paychecks within the 30-day period and is negatively impacted when actual income is used, a new prospective amount must be determined for accurate processing.
+Note: In most cases the income will be calculated prospectively as an average; however, in instances where the employer does not provide a complete income record – specifically, the employer indicates the frequency as ‘hourly’ – actual income received during the 30-day period starting with the anchor date will be used.
+In most cases, this should be similar to the average income; however, in some cases this may result in inflated income in situations when a consumer is paid weekly or biweekly and receives an extra paycheck within the 30 day period.
+When this occurs and results in either a denial or incorrect coverage, staff are to research TALX manually and a new prospective amount using the adjusted TALX income must be determined for accurate processing.

 When KDOL (BASI) is used, the income from the most recent quarter of the two prior quarters is used to determine an average monthly amount and then compared to the reported income to determine if it can be accepted as verification.